aliarslan93/Laravel-Queue/readme.md

 For usage, see <a href="https://getcomposer.org/download/"> the documentation.</a>

 ## Update composer.json
-Run the following command to install this package:
+Run the following command to install vendor folder:
 ```
 composer update
 ```